Ayamatt/Ayamatt/README.md

 Always learning the best practices to improve solutions as a professional.

-I really like being able to understand the problems to give an optimal solution.
+I really enjoy being able to find the best solutions to a given problem through an analytical view and an open mind.

 </p>
 </div>